jj1bdx/avrhwrng/README.md

 ## How it works on Version 2

 Two independent noise generator circuits, amplified to the CMOS digital level, are connected to ATmega168/328P's input pins (PD6/PD7, or Pin 6/7).

-The MCU samples the pin inputs in a fixed frequency of the Timer 0 interrupts (5 microseconds = 200kHz).
+The MCU runs the following program without any hardware interrupt as an infinite loop:

+* Sample the pin inputs of PD6 and PD7
+* Treat the sampled two-bit pair into two independent bit streams
-The sampled output bit pair stream from AVR analog comparator is filtered through von Neumann algorithm of two consecutive sampled bits into two independent bit streams.
-Each of the bit streams is filtered again into byte streams, and the byte streams is filtered for each two-byte pair by XORing the bytes of the pair with each other.
+* Apply the von Neumann algorithm for two consecutive sampled bits *independently* for each bit stream
+* Accumulate valid bits from two two bit streams into single byte stream
+* Filter the byte stream for each consecutive two-byte pair by XORing the bytes of the pair with each other
+* Wait for finishing the USART0 transmission (running in 111111bps for 115200bps)
+* Send each filtered byte to USART0
+* Go to the top and do it all over again

 The code will run either on ATmega168 or ATmega328P.

 ## Changes for Version 2

-* 24-SEP-2015: Initial revision, changed PD7/PD6 to digital input, reduced LED blinking from each output bit to each output *byte*
+* 24-SEP-2015: Initial revision, change PD7/PD6 to digital input, reduce LED blinking from each output bit to each output *byte*, remove interrupt-driven code

 ## How to compile